-Perhaps next year we will be back in our usual home - The City
+Perhaps next year we will be back in our usual home - The City Hall.

-About 70 guests were welcomed by Bernard Omar, the Chair of
+About 70 guests were welcomed by Bernard Omar, the Chair of Bristol

-behalf of the formal host, the Lord Mayor.
+formal host, the Lord Mayor.

-After tea and animated discussion we settled down for the
+After tea and animated discussion we settled down for the programme.

-The Lord Mayor, The Right Honourable Councillor Clare
+The Lord Mayor, The Right Honourable Councillor Clare Campion-Smith,

 Then came the candle-lighting ceremony, in which all faith